 Go to the Beach

-Tillamook is just a short drive from dozens of beaches: Oceanside (above), Happy Camp, Rockaway, Netarts Bay … you’ll be spoiled for choice.
-The water won’t be warm, but the walking is great — and if you’re lucky, you’ll hit low tide at just the right time to see all sorts of sea creatures.
+Tillamook makes for a great base for exploring dozens of beaches: Oceanside (above), Happy Camp, Rockaway, Netarts Bay … you’ll be spoiled for choice.
+The water won’t be warm, but the walking is great – and if you’re lucky, you’ll hit low tide at just the right time to see all sorts of sea creatures (you can read more about them in my Oregon tide pools post).

 Dive Into Local History